To receive credit you are required to attend the entire course (no partial credit is provided)

 and the Boy Scout Handbook, bring them.
 A pen and paper will also be necessary and a comfortable camp chair for classroom sessions.

-The next session will be held at the 2017 Fall Camporee.
+The next session will be held at the 2018 Spring Camporee.
 Be sure to attend Roundtable for more information.
 Contact the training team if you are interested in taking this training.